microsoft/fast/packages/web-components/fast-foundation/docs/guide/styling-components.doc.md

 ```

 ## Hiding Undefined Elements
 Custom Elements that have not been [upgraded](https://developers.google.com/web/fundamentals/web-components/customelements#upgrades) and don't have styles attached can still be rendered by the browser but they likely do not look how they are supposed to.
-To avoid a *flash of un-styled content* (FOUC) you should be sure to visually hide Custom Elements if they have not been *defined*:
+To avoid a *flash of un-styled content* (FOUC), visually hide Custom Elements if they have not been *defined*:

 ```CSS
 :not(:defined) {
     visibility: hidden;
 }
 ```

-Note, this will need to be applied by the consuming application and will not be applied by the components themselves.
+*Note, the consuming application must apply this, as the components themselves do not.*